Severus of Antioch: Exile and death

 Following Anastasius' death and his succession by Emperor Justin I in July 518, the bishops of Syria Secunda travelled to Constantinople and clamoured for Severus' deposition.
-Justin I demanded Severus affirmed the Council of Chalcedon, to which he refused, and the emperor subsequently ordered Irenaeus, Count of the East, to arrest Severus and cut out his tongue.
-Theodora, wife of Justinian, Justin I's nephew and heir, discovered Justin I's orders and warned Severus.
-On 25 September 518, Severus fled Antioch by boat to Alexandria, where he was well received by Pope Timothy III of Alexandria and the city's inhabitants.
+Justin I demanded Severus to affirm the Council of Chalcedon, to which he refused.
+The emperor subsequently ordered Irenaeus, Count of the East, to arrest Severus and cut out his tongue.
+On 29 September 518, Severus fled Antioch by boat to Alexandria, where he was well received by Pope Timothy III of Alexandria and the city's inhabitants.
 Severus' arrival in Egypt is celebrated by the Coptic Orthodox Church on 12 October.
 Despite his deposition, Severus did not cease to be seen as the legitimate Patriarch of Antioch by non-Chalcedonians.

 During his exile in Egypt, Severus resided at the monastery of the Ennaton with Pope Timothy, and is known to have performed a number of miracles.
 He completed his three volume book, liber contra impium grammaticum, against John of Caesarea in c.
 519. In his exile, Julian of Halicarnassus also took up residence at the monastery of the Ennaton and exchanged letters with Severus on the topic of the body of Christ.
 Whereas Julian had adopted aphthartodocetism, which argued that the body of Christ was incorruptible, Severus argued that the body of Christ was corruptible until the resurrection.
 He wrote five treatises against Julian, who responded in peri aphtharsias and an apologia.
 The non-Chalcedonian community was quickly divided between "Severians", followers of Severus, and aphthartodocetae, and divisions remained unresolved until 527.
 The Severians were also known as the Pthartolatrae.